JetBrains/teamcity-documentation/topics/predefined-build-parameters.md

 <dt>system.teamcity.configuration.properties.file</dt>
-<dd>The full name (including the path) of the file containing all the build parameters in alphabetical order.
+<dd>The full name (including the path) of the file that contains all the build parameters in alphabetical order.
 This file is written when a build process starts and uses the <a href="https://docs.oracle.com/cd/E23095_01/Platform.93/ATGProgGuide/html/s0204propertiesfileformat01.html">Java Properties File format</a> (for example, special characters are backslash-escaped).
 See also: <a href="#BuildPropertiesFile">build.properties.file</a></dd>